pilegard/cogfoundations/docs/index.md

 This book was formatted using [bookdown](https://bookdown.org/), an R package.

+You are viewing the current version of Cognitive Foundations with ongoing improvements since v2.0.
+This version of Cognitive Foundations is available at https://pilegard.github.io/cogfoundations/.

 ISBN 979-8-9912306-0-5 corresponds to the PDF version of Cognitive Foundations v2.0, published July 25, 2024, permanently available at https://github.com/pilegard/cogfoundations/releases/tag/v2.0.

-The updated version of Cognitive Foundations is available at https://pilegard.github.io/cogfoundations/.
+### Current Version {-}
+Revisions since second edition:
+- Revisions to Knowledge chapter by Bill Pepe
+- Revisions to History and Research Methods by C. Pilegard
+- Revisions to Reasoning and Decision Making by C. Pilegard
+- Revisions to all chapter intros by C. Pilegard

 ### Second Edition {-}
 The second edition of this book builds on the first edition with updates, improvements, and edits by a team of UC San Diego graduate student content experts: